dava2805/Dual-Pixel-Studio-Unity-Bridge/README.md

-# Dual Pixel Studio Link for Unity & Godot
+# PixelSync Link for Unity & Godot

 Stop emailing yourself sprite sheets.
 Stop breaking your workflow.

-The **Dual Pixel Studio Link** is a lightweight, single-script bridge that connects your game engine directly to the **Dual Pixel Studio** app on your iPad or iPhone over your local Wi-Fi network.
+The **PixelSync Link** is a lightweight, single-script bridge that connects your game engine directly to the **PixelSync** app on your mobile device over your local Wi-Fi network.

 Every pixel you draw and frame you animate updates instantly inside your game scene.
 No cables, no manual exporting, no hassle.